NATIONAL CANCER INSTITUTE - CANCER.GOV

 Training Opportunities

 OMAL focuses its research and development activities to quantitatively understand the molecular basis of three-dimensional (3D) cell organization, motility, invasion, and differentiation using fixed samples and live, 3D tissue culture models (i.e., translational models).
 OMAL is a CCR-dedicated facility.
-Prospective users and collaborators should first consult the following website before contacting OMAL staff: https://confocal.ccr.cancer.gov/nci-microscopy-core-labs/frederick/omal/.OMAL is operated by Leidos Biomedial Research Inc. on behalf of NCI as part of the Frederick National Labo… [learn more]
+Prospective users and collaborators should first consult the following website before contacting OMAL staff: https://confocal.ccr.cancer.gov/nci-microscopy-core-labs/frederick/omal/.OMAL is operated by Leidos Biomedial Research Inc. on behalf of NCI as part of the Frederick National Labora… [learn more]

 Director: Stephen Lockett